 EBay (EBAY) Outpaces Stock Market Gains: What You Should Know

-EBAY will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from EBAY as it approaches its next earnings report date.
 In that report, analysts expect EBAY to post earnings of $0.77 per share.
 This would mark year-over-year growth of 13.24%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.48 billion, down 7.86% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.48 billion, down 7.86% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for EBAY.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for EBAY.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.72% higher.
-EBAY is currently a Zacks Rank #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+EBAY is holding a Zacks Rank of #2 (Buy) right now.

-Investors should also note that EBAY has a PEG ratio of 1.35 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Internet - Commerce was holding an average PEG ratio of 1.56 at yesterday's closing price.
+It is also worth noting that EBAY currently has a PEG ratio of 1.17.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Internet - Commerce industry currently had an average PEG ratio of 1.63 as of yesterday's close.

 The Internet - Commerce industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 42, putting it in the top 17% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 30, which puts it in the top 12% of all 250+ industries.

 Click to get this free report